Kyaw-Kyaw-Htike/Java-utility-library-for-Java-standard-libraries/README.md

 # Java-utility-library-for-Java-standard-libraries
 Java utility library for Java standard libraries

 This project provides various utilities (static methods) that work with built-in Java standard libraries.
-No external or third-party library is required.

 Some examples are: